 Need help figuring out where to start?
 Take a look at these options – you’re sure to find one that fits you just right:

 Start your shopping adventure on El Paseo – Palm Desert’s impressive mile-long shopping district.
-Known as the “Rodeo Drive of the Desert,” this mix of more than 300 shops offers everything you could ask for.
+With a mix of more than 200 shops, restaurants, art galleries and more, El Paseo offers everything you could ask for.

 Overflowing with jewelry, apparel, art, home décor and more than two dozen restaurants, cafes and bakeries – many with outdoor terraces or patios – it’s the perfect place for lunch, coffee or a glass of wine between shops.